Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--process.md

 decision making -- 02 RFC “request for comments” = the first - in some cases the only - formal step in agreeing on a proposal. should only ever contain a single option with the intention to receive comments and additional insights.
 Does not require an explicit approver, although it does require a general consensus.
 It is expected that the correct stakeholders are included on the page with a reasonable timeframe to provide their inputs. decision making -- 03 DACI “driver, approver, contributor, informed" = will contain multiple solutions to be discussed and one chosen. expensive process both as it requires significant time and mental investment. required for higher impact decisions or when a consensus cannot be found from an RFC document https://www.atlassian.com/team-playbook/plays/daci
 Directly Responsible Individual (DRI) individuals who own and drive outcomes for specific parts of the business funnel, making decisions, collaborating across functions, and escalating when necessary.
-They are accountable for developing and evolving the thesis on how to drive their assigned metrics, and represent the funnel in business rhythms like OKRs and WBRs documentation -- divio system -- 01 Tutorials = learning-oriented, practical steps documentation -- divio system -- 02 How-to guides = task-oriented, practical steps documentation -- divio system -- 03 Technical references = information-oriented, theoretical knowledge
+They are accountable for developing and evolving the thesis on how to drive their assigned metrics, and represent the funnel in business rhythms like OKRs and WBRs documentation -- CEDAR -- 01 Clear = How easy was it to read?
+Does the document contain ambiguity? documentation -- CEDAR -- 02 Effective = How useful is it?
+Does the document help readers achieve objectives? documentation -- CEDAR -- 03 Discoverable = How can someone find it?
+Is the document findable when needed? documentation -- CEDAR -- 04 Appealing = How interesting is it?
+Does the document use visual aids? documentation -- CEDAR -- 05 Relevant = How applicable is it?
+Is the document trustworthy (maintained and up-to-date)? documentation -- divio system -- 01 Tutorials = learning-oriented, practical steps documentation -- divio system -- 02 How-to guides = task-oriented, practical steps documentation -- divio system -- 03 Technical references = information-oriented, theoretical knowledge